London School of Medicine for Women: Elizabeth Blackwell

 Elizabeth Blackwell was the first woman from the United States of America to receive a medical degree.
-Born in Bristol, England on the 3rd of February 1821, Elizabeth Blackwell was the third of nine children in the family.
+Born in Bristol, England on 3 February 1821, Elizabeth Blackwell was the third of nine children in the family.
 Among the many family members, Blackwell had famous relatives, including her brother Henry, a well-known abolitionist and women's rights supporter.

 In 1832, Blackwell moved to America, specifically settling in Cincinnati, Ohio.
 In 1838, Blackwell's father, Samuel Blackwell, died, leaving the family in poor economic status during a national economic crisis.
 Because of this, Blackwell received her first occupational job as a teacher along with her mother and her sisters.
 Blackwell's inspiration for medicine sparked during a conversation with her dying friend, stating her situation would have been better if she had been a female physician.
 While teaching, Blackwell boarded two male physicians from the south, allowing her to attain her first real knowledge of the medical field through the mentoring from the two physicians.

 In 1847, Blackwell applied to college, getting rejected from everywhere she applied, except from Geneva College who accepted her as a practical joke.
 After receiving years of discrimination, Blackwell eventually graduated first in her class, slowly earning the respect of her professors and educators.
 Blackwell then returned to New York City, opening a small clinic with the help of her Quaker friends.
 There she provided positions for women physicians during the Civil War, training women nurses for the union hospitals.

 In 1869, she left New York City to return to England.
 From 1875 to 1877 she lectured on gynecology at the newly built London School of Medicine for Women.